 It is important to be realistic with estimates.
 Shortfalls could jeopardize the completion of a project or force colleges and departments to absorb costs associated with the project.
 Inflated budgets are red flags for proposal reviewers and auditors.
 However, budgets are estimates especially for outlying project years, and researchers are usually given limited flexibility with an awarded budget as long as the appropriate approvals have been given.

 Common Budget Items

 Budgets generally consist of two components: a line item budget and a budget justification.
 A line item budget lists cost categories and the sums requested for each.
 A budget justification explains how the line item costs were derived and provides adequate detail for sponsors to determine if the funds requested are allocable, allowable and reasonable.
 Budget formats will vary from sponsor to sponsor, but there are some items likely to be included in any budget: salary and fringe of participating project personnel, travel, equipment, operating costs (materials and supplies, consultant fees, sub-awards, etc.), graduate assistant tuition, participant support, and facilities and administrative costs (commonly referred to as F&A, indirect costs or overhead).

-Note: If use of lab animals is anticipated, project investigators are strongly urged to contact the UNR Office of Lab Animal Medicine to discuss expenses associated with animal use so that these expenses can be properly accounted for in the proposal budget.
+Note: If use of lab animals is anticipated, project investigators are strongly urged to contact the UNR Office of Animal Resources to discuss expenses associated with animal use so that these expenses can be properly accounted for in the proposal budget.